-After its completion in 2006, the solar wheel shaped building for 1300 students was probably the most modern school building in Estonia.
-The solution for the school, necessitated by urban sprawl and growth of population density in Viimsi, was chosen by a public architectural competition in 2003.
+After its completion in 2006, the solar wheel shaped building for 1300 students was the most modern school building in Estonia.
+The solution for the school, necessitated by urban sprawl and growth of population in Viimsi, was chosen by a public architectural competition in 2003.

 On the facade, concrete panels treated with iron chloride alternate with large glass surfaces; the projecting and receding, slanting and straight walls give the building a mobile and bold appearance.

-With its bare construction, the atrium which connects the four irregular wings of the building, forms a solid background to the bustling of students.
+With its bare construction, the atrium which connects the four irregular wings of the building, forms a solid background to bustling students.
 Different wings contain classrooms for the primary, middle and secondary school.
 They are connected by the canteen, the gym and the festive hall.